Rakeela/dragora-notes/CHEM131.md

 (Commentary:  I need to ask permission from the teacher to use potassium, or I need to use it surreptitiously...
 I really do feel appalling, and my arms hurt.
 "My arms hurt" isn't a caffeine-deficit symptom, it's a potassium-deficit symptom.)

+Structural isomers have the same molecular formula as their parent alkane, but the carbon atoms are not in a linear chain.
+They are connected in a different way.
+Each carbon molecule can be connected to other carbon molecules instead of to hydrogen molecules.

+(Commentary:  Notes on rules for naming alkanes with substituents omitted; I was doing the class activity at the time and referencing the book.
+Seriously, it's all in the book.
+Note however, I don't remember seeing this in the book: minimize the numbers.
+Count the -ane from the side where the numbers are lower.)

+When one substituent is attached to a carbon atom in a cycloalkane, the name of the substituent is placed in front of the cycloalkane name.
+No number is needed for a single alkyl group or halogen atom.

+Haloalkanes are alkanes with a halogen atom that replaces a hydrogen atom.
+They are named by putting the substituents in alphabetical order.
+Have the halo group numbered according to the carbon where it is attached to the alkane.
+(While minimizing the numbers.)

+(Commentary:  Ow, my arms.
+Ow, my fatigue.
+At this point it looks like I may last out the session...)

+(Commentary:  Oh dear, there's a difference between the teacher and the book.)
+Cycloalkanes are numbered with arogens (?) having priority over halogens.
+So for instance, something the book labeled as 1-chloro-3-ethylcyclohexane has been labeled by the teacher as 3-chloro-1-ethylcyclohexane.

 ---
 Back to [[college-notes]]